kernelguardian/Lighthouse-Web/replit.md

 ## Overview

-This is a full-stack web application built with React, Express, and PostgreSQL for managing song lyrics.
+This is a full-stack web application built with React, Express, and PostgreSQL specifically for managing Christian song lyrics.
 The application follows a modern monorepo structure with shared TypeScript schemas and uses shadcn/ui for the frontend components.
 It integrates with Replit's authentication system and uses Drizzle ORM for database operations.
+The platform focuses exclusively on Christian music including hymns, contemporary worship songs, gospel music, and praise songs.

 ## User Preferences